MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/VTD_Demos/00-prerequisites.md

 In this task, you deploy the Microsoft Defender XDR connector.

-1. Login to WIN1 virtual machine as Admin with the password: **Pa55w.rd**.
+1. Sign in to WIN1 virtual machine as Admin with the password: **Pa55w.rd**.

 1. In the Microsoft Edge browser, navigate to the Azure portal at (<https://portal.azure.com>).